-SPED 4002 Instructional Strategies for Teaching Students

-with Disabilities in General Education Settings 3
+SPED 4002 Instructional Strategies for Teaching Students with Disabilities in General Education Settings

-EDTD 3011 / MUSI 3011 Educational Technology

-(or test out option) 3

-GACE Basic Skills exam and GACE Content Exam

-GACE Content exam scores will be used to determine content needs.
-If the GACE Content exam is passed, content is deemed to be satisfactory.
+Successful completion of State Certification Exam.
+These scores will be used to determine content needs.
+If the State Certification Exam is passed, content is deemed to be satisfactory.
 Areas of content weakness will be addressed as prerequisites as determined by the appropriate Pamplin College of Arts and Sciences department(s).

+Program Area

-Program Area EDTD 6364 Integrated Curriculum Models of Teaching EDTD 6491 Classroom Management Techniques and 3
+EDTD 6364 Integrated Curriculum Models of Teaching 3

+EDTD 6491 Classroom Management Techniques and

 Strategies 3

 EDTD 6432 Multicultural Education 3

 EDTD 6224 Writing Across the Curriculum 3

 EDTD 6225 Reading Across the Curriculum 3

+EDUC 6020 Foundations of Education 3

-An Assessment Course:
+An Assessment Course: EDTD 3

-EDTD 3

-A Foundation Course:

-MUSI 6413 3

 FREN/SPAN 6801 3

 FREN/SPAN 6802 3

 Elective 3

 Elective 3

-EDTD 6910 Education Practicum 3
+EDTD 6910 Education Practicum 6